 The 2021 Dualtron Ultra 2 is the 2nd generation (3rd major iteration) of the Dualtron Ultra series.
 Based on its 2nd Gen chassis, the Ultra retains its classic look, structure, suspension, and off-road capabilities.
 Design-wise, the Ultra 2 is the spitting image of the Ultra 1.
 Inheriting most of the Dualtron Thunders’s premium features, the Ultra 2 is upgraded with folding handlebars, hydraulic brakes, LED lighting, and more (we’ll go through each element below).

 Coming in at 88 lbs, the Ultra 2 is a heavy scooter (for a good reason); it’s capable of a +62 MPH top speed.
 The Ultra 2 carries a pair of 11″ motors and a 72V battery pack and is built on a heavy-duty (aviation-grade) aluminum chassis.

 The Ultra 2 chassis is built to go the distance, whether if its on road or off road.

 When unboxing and configuring the scooter, I noticed that all of the critical structural components (headset, stem, folding clamp, handlebar, brake calipers) were secure and tight, and no loose parts or wobble could be found.
 The quality control on my Ultra 2 was on point; I ensured the tightening/torque of any visible bolts before my maiden voyage.

 How Does the Dualtron Ultra 2 Perform?

-Boasting a MAX 6,640 watt BLDC dual hub motors, this scooters drivetrain will gobble up any current it can get.
-One huge improvement is that MiniMotors removed the single/dual motor switch, the Ultra 2 only operates in dual motor mode!
+Boasting a MAX 6,640-watt BLDC dual hub motor, this scooter’s drivetrain will gobble up any current.
+One huge improvement is that MiniMotors removed the single/double motor switch; the Ultra 2 only operates in dual motor mode!

 EYE Throttle Settings (P7:0 P8: 100 P9:3)